 "Experiences with protocol description" (Pamela Zave; 1st International Workshop on Rigorous Protocol Engineering, Vancouver, Canada, October 2011) explains the nature of some of the flaws in the prior reasoning about Chord.
-Such flaws are typical when there is no formal specification or automated checking.
+Such flaws are typical when there is no formal specification or automated checking of a protocol.

 For those who wish to see and compare Promela models (for the Spin model-checker) of various versions: